ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 ### Replication consistency can be achieved by -

 * Using [Write Assurance](../../../client-api/session/saving-changes#waiting-for-replication---write-assurance).
-* Not disabling the default single-node-responsibility for writes and reads on each database.
+* Not disabling the default single-node-responsibility for writes and reads.
 For example, node A can be responsible for reads/writes on a database called "Receipts", while node B can be responsible for "CustomerInformation", and so on.
   By default, one node is responsible for all reads and writes on any database.